Share this:

 Martin Luther King, Jr

-In this classic book, the author explores, in great detail, the various events and forces behind the Civil Rights Movement, especially the situation that led to the author’s writing of the “Letter from Birmingham Jail.”
+The author explores the various events and forces behind the Civil Rights Movement.
+The situation that led to the author’s writing of the “Letter from Birmingham Jail” is also explored.

 The Invisible Man